 Authors may choose unreliable narrators for a variety of reasons.
 Perhaps the story’s emotional arc is more powerful when told from the child’s perception.
 Maybe the narrator’s change in beliefs or biases is a crucial part of the character arc.
 Maybe the main character is struggling with substance abuse or mental health issues, or maybe they aren’t as crazy as everyone around them seems to think.
 As the saying goes, every villain is the hero of their own story.

-Is your interest peaked yet?
+Is your interest piqued yet?
 If so, this next part is for you.
 Here are five of my favorite unreliable narrators in fiction.

-- Edgar Allan Poe’s The Tell-Tale Heart (When a narrator begins by insisting he isn’t crazy, it’s probably safe to assume he’s nuts).
+When a narrator begins by insisting he isn’t crazy, it’s usually safe to assume he’s nuts.

-- Christopher John Francis Boone in Mark Haddon’s The Curious Incident of the Dog in the Nighttime (A great look at an unreliable narrator without malicious intent, Haddon’s narrator is a 15-year-old boy with Asperger syndrome)
+Christopher John Francis Boone in Mark Haddon’s The Curious Incident of the Dog in the Nighttime

-- The unnamed insomniac narrator in Chuck Palahniuk’s Fight Club (Sorry, no spoilers!
-Really, though, has anyone not read this yet?)
+The unnamed insomniac narrator in Chuck Palahniuk’s Fight Club

-- Humbert Humbert in Vladimir Nabokov’s Lolita (Trigger warning: this one is not for the faint-hearted.
+Trigger warning: this one is not for the faint-hearted.
 Humbert Humbert is a pedophile detailing his obsession and eventual affair with his young stepdaughter.
-While it’s masterfully written, the content is easily the most disturbing on this list)
+While it’s masterfully written, the content is easily the most disturbing on this list.
+It took me a long time to power my way through this one.

 How do you feel about unreliable narrators in fiction?
 Do you love the surprises and plot twists?
 Loathe the confusion?
 Did I leave out one of your favorites?
 Have an awesome recommendation to add?
 Feel free to leave a comment below!